PowerupStack

 FAQ

-How to issue a temporary ban?
+How do I issue a temporary ban?

 Where are banned players stored?